Akuli/porcupine/docs/settings.rst

 -------------------

 Click *Porcupine Settings* in the *Edit* menu to open the dialog.
-The dialog contains a :class:`tkinter.ttk.Notebook` widget and some buttons.

-.. autofunction:: get_notebook
-.. autofunction:: get_section
+.. autofunction:: get_dialog_content

-You can add widgets to the notebook yourself, but it's usually easiest to use this:
+You can add widgets to the content frame, but it's usually easiest to use these functions.

-.. autofunction:: add_section

-You can add widgets to the section yourself or use the following functions.
-All of these assume that the *section* argument comes from :func:`add_section` and return the added widget.
+All of these return the added widget.
 A label that displays *text* is added to column 0 (see the ascii art above).
 When setting the values, the converter passed to :func:`add_option` is used.